DrJupiter/ML-OPS-FINAL-24/reports/README.md

 Additionally, this allows a good overview of prior work when visualizing the pushes to the branches and main.
 Before any pull request was accepted to main the code had to be accepted by our GitHub workflow.
 The workflow tested for a few main things.
-1. set up python and install dependencies.
+1. Set up Python and install dependencies.
 2. Lint with ruff
-3. Authenticate Gcloud
-4. Pull data with DVC
+3. Pull data with DVC
-5. test with PyTest
+4. Test with PyTest
-6. Check types with mypy
+5. Check types with mypy
-Amount a few other small things.
-- More details can be seen on GitHub
+> More details can be seen on GitHub

-### Question 10
+### Question 10 [x]

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**
 > **control of your data.
 If no, explain a case where it would be beneficial to have version control of your data.**